krishnavelu/alice_blue/README.md

 ```
 [{'exchange': 'NSE', 'length_of_market_type': 6, 'market_type': b'NORMAL', 'length_of_status': 31, 'status': b'The Closing Session has closed.'}, {'exchange': 'NFO', 'length_of_market_type': 6, 'market_type': b'NORMAL', 'length_of_status': 45, 'status': b'The Normal market has closed for 22 MAY 2020.'}, {'exchange': 'CDS', 'length_of_market_type': 6, 'market_type': b'NORMAL', 'length_of_status': 45, 'status': b'The Normal market has closed for 22 MAY 2020.'}, {'exchange': 'BSE', 'length_of_market_type': 13, 'market_type': b'OTHER SESSION', 'length_of_status': 0, 'status': b''}]
 ```
-Note: As per `alice blue` [documention](http://antplus.aliceblueonline.com/#market-status) all market status messages should be having a timestamp.
-But in actual the server does't send timestamp, so the library is unable to get timestamp for now.
+Note: As per `alice blue` [documentation](http://antplus.aliceblueonline.com/#market-status) all market status messages should be having a timestamp.
+But in actual the server doesn't send timestamp, so the library is unable to get timestamp for now.

 Subscribe to exchange messages
 ```python